-We believe that we have strong defenses against Cypress' infringement claims in both District Court cases.
-We intend to continue to defend ourselves vigorously in both of these proceedings while vigorously continuing to prosecute our antitrust claims against Cypress.
+We believe that we have strong defenses against Cypress' infringement claims in the remaining California District Court case.
+We intend to continue to defend ourselves vigorously in that proceeding while vigorously continuing to prosecute our antitrust claims against Cypress.
 However, the litigation process is inherently uncertain, and we may not prevail.
 Patent litigation is particularly complex and can extend for a protracted period of time, which can substantially increase the cost of such litigation.
-We have incurred and expect to continue to divert the efforts and attention of some of our key management and technical personnel.
+We have incurred and expect to continue to incur substantial legal fees and expenses in connection with the Cypress patent and antitrust litigation, and we also expect the litigation to continue to divert the efforts and attention of some of our key management and technical personnel.
 As a result, the litigation will be costly and time consuming.
 In addition, we believe that uncertainty regarding the outcome of the litigation has caused some of our customers and potential customers to reduce purchases of our products and/or seek second sources of supply, which adversely affected our revenues during the past several quarters.
 We believe that the Commission's favorable final determination in the ITC proceeding has reduced this market uncertainty, although it is likely to continue to have some effect on our revenues over the next several quarters while our customers re-evaluate their SRAM sourcing strategies.

-Should the outcome of either of the two District Court cases be adverse to us, we could be required to pay significant monetary damages to Cypress and could be enjoined from selling those of our products found to infringe Cypress's patents unless and until we are able to negotiate a license from Cypress.
+Should the outcome of the patent litigation be adverse to us, we could be required to pay significant monetary damages to Cypress and could be enjoined from selling those of our products found to infringe Cypress's patents unless and until we are able to negotiate a license from Cypress.
 Any such license arrangement with Cypress would likely require the payment of royalties which would increase our cost of revenues and reduce our gross profit.
 If we are required to pay significant monetary damages, are enjoined from selling any of our products or are required to make substantial royalty payments pursuant to any such license arrangement, our business would be significantly harmed.